ChatScript/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

     outputmacro: ^CS_REBOOT()

 This function, if defined by you, will be executed on every volley prior to loading user data.
-It is executed as a user-level program which means when it has completed all newly created facts and Variables just disappear.
+It is executed as a user-level program which means when it has completed all newly created facts and variables just disappear.
 It is used in conjunction with a call to the system function ^reboot() to replace data from a ^CSBOOT.
-Typically you would have the `^CS_REBOOT` function test some condition (results of a version stamp) and if the version currently loaded in the boot layer is current, it simply returns having done nothing.
+Typically you would have the ^CS_REBOOT function test some condition (results of a version stamp) and if the version currently loaded in the boot layer is current, it simply returns having done nothing.
 If the boot layer is not current, then you call ^REBOOT() which erases the current boot data and treats the remainder of the script as refilling the boot layer with new facts and